The following article is presented for entertainment puproses. It is not intended as scholarly research or as a final authority on the subject.

 - Also of note, but having nothing to do with voyeurism, is the creepy black bottomed pool.
 My subconscious loves/hates this pool.
 I have nightmares about it.

 That ends our discussion of Mulholland Farms’ construction.
-If you want to learn more about the house, I strongly recommend Errol Flynn Slept Here by Robert Matzen and Michael Mazzone.
+If you want to learn more about the house, I strongly recommend Errol Flynn Slept Here: The Flynns, the Hamblens, Rick Nelson, and the Most Notorious House in Hollywood.

 Errol Flynn didn’t have a happy ending.
 He spiraled into full blown alcoholism and lost his good looks.
 His appetite for long-legged jailbait continued to cause him both financial and personal trouble.
 To make matters worse, Flynn’s business manager embezzled vast sums of his money.
 Troubles with unmade alimony payments plauged Flynn.